datadotworld/dw-jdbc/README.md

 </dependency>
 ```

+See [this link at Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdw-jdbc) to find the latest version
+number for the JDBC driver.

 For some database tools it's easier to install the jdbc driver if it's a single jar.
 For this reason we also
 provide dw-jdbc bundled with all its dependencies under the following: